Glass Fabrication and its Unique Properties that Make It So Significant

 In fact, look around you.
 Chances are several products in your vicinity now rely on glass components to function properly.
 These items could include security cameras, heat and fire detection, gas detection, smartphones, binoculars, labware, microwaves, and ovens.
 Can you think of other common items that you use every day?
 How about the insulated cabin on an airplane, automobiles, computers, watches, night vision, x-ray, lasers, kitchen tools, medical applications, and fiber optics?

 Therein deepens the mystery of glass.
 Since many people do not understand the unique properties of glass, it is enough to know that glass is an excellent insulator and was originally an important part of the telegraph and electrical industry.
-This is why, so often today, glass components can still be found hard at work inside our technology.
+This is why, so often today, glass components are still hard at work inside our technology.
 If you are lucky enough to find some of these old glass components, such as glass insulators from old telephone poles or glass floats from old fishing nets, be sure to hold onto them.
 They could become collector items!

 Understanding Why the Unique Properties of Glass Make it Work So Well